 The Molecular Clock and Estimating Species Divergence | Learn Science at Scitable A recent study by Weir and Schluter (2008) demonstrates the use of different calibration techniques.
 To estimate the evolutionary rate of the mitochondrial gene encoding cytochrome b in birds, Weir and Schluter chose 90 different calibrations derived from dated fossils and from the formation ages of land bridges, oceanic islands, and mountain ranges.
 They then used a statistical method to check each of these calibrations and discarded 16 that were found to be inconsistent.
+Using the remaining 74 calibrations, the duo estimated that cytochrome b genes in birds evolve at an average rate of approximately 1% per 1 million years, meaning that any two bird species are diverging from each other at a rate of 2% per 1 million years.
+This has long been regarded as a standard quantity in genetic studies of birds and is known as the "2% rule."
 Weir and Schluter also noted that the rate of molecular evolution varies significantly among different bird species.

 Semicolons Today's topic is semicolons.
 I get questions about semicolons a lot, so it's time to clear up some confusion.
 Use Semicolons to Separate Things and Add Variety Semicolons separate things.
+Most commonly, they separate two main clauses that are closely related to each other but that could stand on their own as sentences if you wanted them to.
 Here's an example: "It was below zero; Squiggly wondered if he would freeze to death."
 One reason you might choose to use a semicolon instead of a period is if you wanted to add variety to your sentence structure, for example, if you thought you had too many short, choppy sentences in a row.
 What's the Difference Between a Semicolon and a Colon?
 People often ask me what the difference is between a semicolon and a colon, and there are a couple of differences.
 Semicolons separate things.
 One way that I remember this is to think of the different elements as railroad cars.
 When to Use Semicolons, When to Use Commas References 1.
 Diversions

 OneZoom Tree of Life Explorer Teacher Toolbox Home » Teacher Toolbox This page contains documents and links I used in teacher workshops I conducted as part of the NSF GK-12 Program at the Environmental Science Institute at the University of Texas at Austin, or referred to in training sessions I currently conduct for the National Math and Science Initiative.
 These files will be updated periodically as new workshops are developed.
 Although I am no longer formally associated with the Environmental Science Institute, I remain a strong supporter of their work.
-I do not post materials from the National Math & Science Initiative on this site.
+For more information on the Hot Science - Cool Talks outreach lectures, teacher workshops, and other programs, please visit the Environmental Science Institute website at www.esi.utexas.edu I do not post materials from the National Math & Science Initiative on this site.
 Editable 2013 AP Biology Syllabus in Pages (ZIP 961 KB)This is the original format.
-Editable 2013 AP Biology Syllabus in Word (DOC 0.99 MB) Editable 2013 APES Syllabus in Pages (ZIP 2.72 MB) Editable 2013 APES Syllabus in Word (DOC 6.30 MB) Field Card for Macroinvertebrates (PDF 12 KB)This is a single two-sided card to use in the identification of aquatic invertebrates in the field.
-What Is a Nanometer?
+Editable 2013 AP Biology Syllabus in Word (DOC 0.99 MB) Editable 2013 APES Syllabus in Pages (ZIP 2.72 MB) What Is a Nanometer?

 Explore Biology | Teachers' Center | Biology Teaching Resources Welcome to the Teachers' Center at Explore Biology.
 Here you will find resources to help you teach biology at the high school level.
 Some of my Regents lectures are supported by Powerpoint presentations.
 If you are not familiar, Regents is a 10th grade very simplified introduction to Biology, that is limited by a state-wide exam.
-These PPTs are not appropriate for AP Biology courses!
-I have just started to upload these, so please check back if you need.
 Check out what we're doing online to expand beyond the classroom to the virtual world -- to catch students wherever they hang out and entice them to think!
 These daily worksheets are aligned with the Raven (7th ed.) textbook.
 NOTE: I have moved all the molecule building activities over to AP Biology Lab & Activities Section Post-AP Activities -- what to do with the students after the AP exam Children's Book -- I have students produce a children's book based on one biology concept or subject.
 Summer Assignments Summer Assignment 2010 An archive of syllabi submitted for the AP audit to help you develop your own.
 A resource for AP teachers developing their curriculum.